SaLiVeR/spotify-web-app/README.md

 Admin remote control (will probably have a 5s or so delay, unless I can get port comms)

-Test an hour or so running none-stop
+Test an hour or so running non-stop

 Ensure all songs are searchable/findable